-SpringIDE - Using Spring in Eclipse
+Spring IDE and the Spring Tool Suite - Using Spring in Eclipse

-The following article introduces SpringIDE - a set of plugins to simplify development of Spring based applications in Eclipse.
-I'll cover how to get started with Spring and how to write a simple Spring AOP example.
+This article is an introduction to Spring IDE and the Spring Tool Suite – a set of plugins to simplify the development of Spring-based applications in Eclipse.
+Let’s start by looking at the Spring Framework and how we can use it to write a few simple Spring applications.

 Spring in a Nutshell

 For a concise introduction to Spring, read the reference documentation for Spring 4.
 It contains a nice introduction to the core concepts as well as a comprehensive overview and in-depth look at all of the various features that come with the latest version of the Spring core framework.
 In addition to the core framework, the Spring IO platform documentation gives you an additional overview about how to use both the execution layer and the foundation layer components to build modern enterprise applications.